You’re about to discover your new favorite sandwich, and I won’t even pretend to be humble about it.

 Don’t stress if your first attempt isn’t Instagram-worthy.
 Mine weren’t either!

 The beauty of this sandwich is that even “ugly” ones taste amazing.
-Keep practicing, experiment with different Wisconsin cheeses, and make it your own.
+Keep practicing, experiment using different Wisconsin cheeses, and make it your own.

 Before you know it, you’ll be the designated sandwich guru at every family gathering.